Alessandro Gazzi: Early career

 He began his footballing career at Plavis, the youth team of his region, Santa Giustina.
 He then transferred to Montebelluna and immediately after to Treviso, with whom he debuted in the Serie B season of 2000–01, at age 17.

-In the summer of 2001 he officially joined Lazio on a two-year loan, and was given a place in the youth team.
+In the summer of 2001, he officially joined Lazio on a two-year loan and was given a place in the youth team.
 He played for the youth team for two seasons, but never played for the first team, and in 2003 returned to Treviso at the end of the loan.

 Viterbese

-In August 2003 he was sold outright to Viterbese, at the time led by former coach of Genoa Guido Carboni.
-He was a regular starter for the side, contesting 31 games scoring a goal.
+In August 2003, he was sold outright to Viterbese, at the time led by former coach of Genoa Guido Carboni.
+He was a regular starter for the side, contesting 31 games, scoring a goal.
 He played four games in the promotion play-offs to Serie B, which Viterbo lost in the final against Crotone.

-At the end of the season the club was declared bankrupt, and Gazzi and all the players on the team were released on a free transfer.
+At the end of the season, the club was declared bankrupt, and Gazzi and all the players on the team were released on a free transfer.

 Bari and Reggina

-In July 2004 he moved definitively to Bari in Serie B, along with his coach and teammates Vincenzo Santoruvo and Lorenzo Sibilano.
-In his first season in Apulia, he played 34 games and scored 3 goals, contributing to the final placement of 10th in the league standing.
+In July 2004, he moved definitively to Bari in Serie B, along with his coach and teammates Vincenzo Santoruvo and Lorenzo Sibilano.
+In his first season in Apulia, he played 34 games and scored 3 goals, contributing to the final placement of 10th in the league standings.

-The following year he took to the field 35 times, scoring 1 goal.
+The following year, he took to the field 35 times, scoring 1 goal.
 On 4 January, he signed an extension until 2009.
 In the following season he played 11 games, but on the last day of the winter transfer market was sold to Reggina in co-ownership, where for the first time in his career he had the opportunity to play in Serie A. He made his debut in the top flight on 11 February 2007 in a win against Torino, and played 9 games until the end of the season.
-Thanks to his contribution, the team, then led by Walter Mazzarri, attains salvation in spite of an 11-point deduction due to the 2006 Italian football scandal.
+Thanks to his contribution, the team, then led by Walter Mazzarri, attained salvation in spite of an 11-point deduction due to the 2006 Italian football scandal.
 Gazzi was awarded, together with his companions, the title of honorary citizen of Reggio Calabria.